hashicorp/terraform-provider-azurerm/website/docs/d/linux_function_app.html.markdown

 * `enabled` - Is the Function App enabled?

-* `force_disable_content_share` - Are the settings for linking the Function App to storage suppressed?
+* `content_share_force_disabled` - Are the settings for linking the Function App to storage suppressed?

 * `functions_extension_version` - The runtime version associated with the Function App.